W. Page Keeton: Foundation founder

 Keeton considered his greatest accomplishment as dean the formation of the University of Texas Law School Foundation, a separate educational corporation with a "powerful board, [one] that the administration just couldn't brush off."
 The members of the Foundation Board were prominent and successful lawyers who could contribute funds, raise funds, assure other alumni that their gifts would be used for the law school and not some other purpose, and resist efforts by the university administration and the legislature to reduce the law school's funding in response to its successes in fund-raising.
 As Dean Keeton later summarized his thinking, "it pays to have a power structure of your own."
 When the chancellor of the university objected to the fact that the existence of the Law School Foundation's Board alongside the University's Board of Regents meant "that you'd have two boards to deal with, and you'd multiply your problems," Keeton responded: "Look, it's better to have money and problems than no money."

 Upon retirement, Keeton offered, "If I had it to do all over again, I don't know that I could do near as well."

 Honors

 Keeton served as president of the Association of American Law Schools; national chair of the Council of Legal Education Opportunity; and was presented the Torch of Liberty Award of the Anti-Defamation League.
 The City of Austin renamed 26th Street so that The University of Texas School of Law is now located at 727 Dean Keeton Street.

-Keeton was a regular at one of the bars in Austin.
-His drink of choice was one part whisky, one part bourbon, and one part Scotch- better known as a "Dean Keeton."